Get insider access

 Notable Mentions

 • Logitech MX ERGO: The Logitech MX ERGO has a trackball design.
-It means the mouse stays stationary on your desk, and you move the cursor by spinning a trackball with your thumb.
+This design means the mouse stays stationary on your desk, and you move the cursor by spinning a trackball with your thumb.
 It's a great ergonomic alternative if you have limited desk space or experience arm or shoulder pain using a regular mouse.
-However, it lacks some productivity features found on the similarly-priced Logitech MX Master 3S, including gesture support, free scrolling, and a secondary scroll wheel.
+However, it lacks some productivity features found on the similarly priced Logitech MX Master 3S, including gesture support, free scrolling, and a secondary scroll wheel.
 See our review

 • Anker Wireless Vertical Mouse: The Anker Wireless Vertical Mouse is a vertical mouse that's typically less expensive than the Logitech Lift and is a better fit for larger hands.
 However, it doesn't perform quite as well and lacks Bluetooth support and multi-device pairing.
 See our review